statichunt/geeky-hugo/exampleSite/content/blog/how-to-use-geeky.md

 sitemapExclude: false
 ---

-You've searched through a ton of Hugo themes, so many wonderful options to pick from but you finally found the one that clicks for you.
-You have great taste thats for sure, this guide will ensure you have your blog up and running with the Geeky theme in no time.
+Congrats on finding the perfect theme for your blog.
+You have great taste that's for sure, this guide will help you get your blog up and running with the Geeky theme in no time.

 #### Let's Get Geeking
 First, if you haven't already, you'll need to download the [Go](https://go.dev/doc/install) programming language.
 Hugo is built on Go, so it's essential to have it installed before you can use Hugo.